semgrep/semgrep/README.md

 Let's say we are building a financial trading application in which every `Transaction` object must first be passed to `verify_transaction()` before being passed to `make_transaction()`, or it's a business logic bug.

-We can express this behavior with the following `semgrep` YAML pattern:
+We can express this behavior with the following Semgrep YAML pattern:

 ```yaml
 rules: